StarfallProjects/eleventy-markdoc/README.md

 # eleventy-markdoc

-An Eleventy starter with Markdoc
+A very basic Eleventy starter with Markdoc.

+Clone the repo, then install the dependencies with `npm i`.

+Serve the site locally with `npm start`.